 After their backgrounds were decorated using a range of printing techniques, pupils started to print!
 They could choose a formal or informal design for their placement.
 They completed their first layer of prints then we looked at techniques for adding a second layer of colour.

-Pupils then chose how they would like to add another layer of print, using either the off-setting, printing in spaces or partly inking up the block techniques.
+Pupils then chose how they wanted to add another layer of print, using either the off-setting, printing in spaces or partly inking up the block techniques.
 I repeated this whole process twice so pupils had two final pieces.
 They made their second one to show how they had improved from their first attempt.